Is travel in India safe? My top 20 tips for women travellers

-It’s easy to meet other travelers in India, especially at hostels, in favourite traveler destinations like Rishikesh, Pushkar, Goa, Manali, Dharmasala, Varkala Beach, etc. Plus, you can find travelers through online forums and by using hashtags on social media.
+It’s easy to meet other travelers in India, especially at hostels, in favourite traveler destinations like Rishikesh, Pushkar, Goa, Manali, Dharmasala, Varkala Beach, etc. Check out this post about Best places to visit in Goa for unique ideas.
+Plus, you can find travelers through online forums and by using hashtags on social media.
 Just be careful not to reveal your location in real time – later-gramming is a good idea, even your Instagram stories.
 Unfortunately, there’s a lot of creeps online (as we all know).

 11. Don’t take it personally

 It’s part of the culture in India to ask a lot of personal questions.
 Don’t take it personally!
 It’s up to you what you share.
 They’re not asking because they’re compiling a dossier on you.
 Nothing bad will happen.
 The only thing I’m careful about is where I’m staying.
 I will not tell strangers where I’m staying.

 12. Learn some Hindi

 If you are travelling in North India, check out my post on Basic Hindi words and phrases for travellers.
 Though many people in India speak English, a little Hindi can go a long way to making you feel more comfortable and in control.